This briefing was updated on 7 January 2021 to reflect the UK-EU trade deal.

 How will Brexit affect the treatment of UK service providers by the EU?

-Don't expect too much from a deal
+Don't expect too much from the deal

 How will services businesses be affected?